thirstler/slor/README.md

 --mpu-size

     Writes are always performed in a single PUT operation regardless of size.
 If, however, you indicate an multi-part upload (MPU) size, writes will always be executed as multi-part uploads.
 Timing data will cover the MPU creation, PUT operations and MPU completion as a single time-to-complete value.

+--versioning

+    Creates versioned buckets at the start of workloads (or fails to start if bucket already exists and is not version-enabled).
+It will also cause reread and delete requests to be versioned during mixed workloads *when possible*.
+The "prepare" stage does not record version IDs at this time so pure "read" and "delete" workloads will not request object version IDs on operation.
+However, mixed workloads keep track of written version IDs so re-read, head and delete requests will target specific version IDs.

 --driver-list